 The penalties for a domestic abuse crime are unique in that rather than having its own set of consequences, domestic violence is penalized according to the underlying offense on which the charge is based.
 This means that violating ARS 13-3601 can have a wide range of criminal consequences for a defendant.
 Some examples include:

 In addition, because the crime was committed against a victim who was in a domestic relationship with the offender, the defendant could face other penalties on top of the base sentence.
 A judge could order additional jail or prison time, for example, or mandatory enrollment in a domestic violence offender treatment program.
 Another possibility is the revocation of the defendant’s right to own a firearm.

 If you get arrested due to domestic violence allegations against you in Scottsdale, there are certain things that you should do – and not do – to protect your legal rights as much as possible.
 Follow these tips to defend yourself against these charges from the very beginning of your case:

-Whether you are facing a misdemeanor domestic violence charge or a felony, working with experienced legal representation is essential to protect both your rights and your freedom.
+Whether you are facing a misdemeanor domestic violence charge or a felony, working with an experienced Scottsdale domestic violence lawyer is essential to protect both your rights and your freedom.
 Once a domestic violence charge has been started, the prosecution will aggressively pursue the charges.
 The charges will not be dismissed even if they decide to drop charges after they are filed, and may be asked to be a witness in the case.
 Even when the victim refuses to be a witness, the prosecutor may still bring forward the case to court.

 Knowing how to defend against domestic violence allegations is critical if you have been arrested for this crime.
 You could be facing a wide range of penalties that impact your future, career, relationships, rights and personal freedoms.
 A strong defense may have the power to get the charges against you dropped or reduce the penalties you face.
 Potential defenses to a domestic violence charge include: